zburgerlord/testformatter/README.md

 # testformatter
-python ditty that formats txt or docx for respondus import (outputs txt file)
+Python program that formats txt or docx for respondus import (outputs txt file)

 ## current limitations
 1. only multiple choice and T/F question types supported